 Bioavailability describes how well your body absorbs a nutrient and how well it can subsequently work in your body.

 Minerals compete with each other and can prevent each other from entering the bloodstream through the small intestine.
 Zinc supplements can thus impair the effect of antibiotics, rheumatic drugs such as penicillamines and diuretics such as thiazide diuretics.
-Therefore, it is recommended to use zinc preparations a few hours before or after taking these medications.
+Therefore, it is recommended to use zinc supplements a few hours before or after taking these medications.

 How are zinc and biotin linked?